shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

             },
         ...
 ```
-Would result in the "sample_type" field being populated with "qstd" if any of the substrings are observed in either the "File Name" or "Sample ID" fields
-in the csv file.
+Would result in the "sample_type" field being populated with "qstd" if any of the substrings are observed in either the "File Name" or "Sample ID" fields in the csv file.

 If multiple key: value pairs are true, the specified value is added only once; however, multiple different matches will be concatenated using "_".
-Thus
-if something matches the qstd and blank definitions, the type would become "qstd_blank".
+Thus if something matches the qstd and blank definitions, the type would become "qstd_blank".

 Furthermore pre-processing will attempt to map the specified path to the file to a local path.
 If the path exists, no changes are made; however, if the path does not exist, a .mzML or .raw file in the same location as the sequence file with the specified Name field is checked for existence.
-If it exists a
-field called "InferredPath is created that stores this path.
+If it exists a field called "InferredPath" is created that stores this path.

-An example preprocessing configuration is provided.
+An example preprocessing configuration is provided under preprocessing_examples.

 An example command: `pcpfm preprocess -s ./Sequence.csv --new_csv_path ./NewSequence.csv --name_field='File Name' --path_field='Path' --preprocessing_config ./pcpfm/prerpocessing.json